-- Take an Eco boat tour that circles both islands and you get up close to Skellig Michael and the small Skelligs to see both the wildlife and the historical sites
+Take a boat tour that travels up or down the famous 3 lakes of Killarney, and get up close to the wildlife and the historical sites

 Welcome to the Kingdom of Kerry and the charming town of Killarney.
 Unpack your bags and make yourself comfortable, secure in the knowledge that you will spend the next three nights in the same accommodation, with no need to repack until you leave.
 After the 2 pm group meeting, get a bike fitting with the group followed by a short test ride to make sure everything is working properly.
 This afternoon’s ride is an excellent introduction to cycling in the Killarney National Park, a 3-hour flat ride that takes you out of Killarney town and through classic rolling scenery to reach Torc Waterfall, one of the largest in Ireland.
 Take a rest and enjoy the sounds of the water crashing down the green moss-covered rocks, Follow the path around the lake then turn back towards the Muckross House, enjoying stunning views of the lower lake and McGillicuddy Reeks.
 Upon return expect a mix of paved road and forest trails.
 Highlights may include sightings of rare red deer herds in native oak forest, a centuries-old yew tree at the centre of a ruined abbey and idyllic lakeside and mountain views, all towards a well-earned brew at the end of the day.

 Want to make this a 6 Day Tour?